geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 Um, we want to play at home.

 ##### **Geohot** [[00:27:41](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1661)]
-Gotta play ass 와ff.
+Gotta play ass ff.

 ##### **Geohot** [[00:27:41](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1661)]
-We should definitely have .
+We should definitely have.

 ##### **Nimlgen** [[00:27:42](https://www.youtube.com/watch?v=22O5E5aAnJU&t=1662)]
 This is good.
 We should have tests in the, uh, in the benchmark.